top of page

 Attending the University of Nebraska - Lincoln

 One reason he selected NU was the well-known strength & conditioning program.
 Which paid off immediately, in his first ever collegiate meet he surpassed the magical 7’ mark, a goal that eluded him in high school.
 He continued his training and became a consistent 7’+ jumper with a best of 7’3½” by the end of his sophomore year.
-It was then announced that the decathlon would be added as an official event to the Big Eight Conference his Senior year.
+It was then announced that the decathlon would be added as an official event to the Conference Championship his Senior year.
 With the support of his coaches, Jeff started training for the grueling 10 event competition.
 It was during that transition that he began to make substantial gains in the high jump, peaking at 7’6”.
 Jeff attributes this gain by switching to full functional movements focused on shoulder-to-hip strength and overhead training, something that jumpers/sprinters don’t train enough, even to this day.

 Starting Odin